daly-h/daly-h.github.io/_posts/2022-01-26-energy-demand-irish-times.md

 ---
 layout: post
-title:  MTime to reassess what is sufficient for a good life
+title:  Time to reassess what is sufficient for a good life
 subtitle: Op-ed in the Irish Times
 cover-img: /assets/img/earth.jpg
 Comments: true